tywayne/tywayne.com/_posts/2017-03-24-new-adventure-helping-couples-make-date-night-simple-with-datebox.md

 ---

-At the same time that I was working through and fleshing out what I wanted my future to look like, I stumbled upon a local company doing some really meaningful work by helping couples with their relationship, called [Datebox](https://www.getdatebox.com){:target="_blank" }.
-They offer a monthly subscription box designed to provide a complete date for you and your significant other.
-Month to month, you'll do anything from roasting coffee beans, to having a relaxing spa night.
-The box comes with a booklet to walk you through the date and even conversation starting questions.
+At the same time that I was fleshing out what I wanted my future to look like, I stumbled upon a local company doing some really meaningful work by helping couples strengthen relationship, called [Datebox](https://www.getdatebox.com){:target="_blank" }.
+They offer a monthly subscription box that provides a complete date for you and your significant other, delivered right to your door every month.
+On these dates, you'll do anything from roasting coffee beans, to having a relaxing spa night, or eating ice cream and having a dance party.
 Ultimately, Datebox provides a easy, fun, unique way to be intentional about deepening your relationship with your spouse or significant other.
 This opportunity to provide a lasting impact on couples also just happened to line up with some of the attributes I desired for my life/legacy to hold.

-My interest was piqued, and after doing some digging I also found that they were soon to be expanding and looking to hire for a position I was uniquely qualified for.
+I immediately thought this idea was great, my interest was 100% piqued, and after doing some digging I also found that they were soon to be expanding and looking to hire for a position I was uniquely qualified for.
 So I reached out, met the team, and fell in love with the people and passion behind the mission of the company.
-Graciously they offered me the position.
+Graciously they offered me a position.

 All of that to say that today is my last day at iThemes.
 On Monday, I'll start a new adventure, helping couples make date night fun, easy, simple, and intentional at